-Stop Tossing And Turning All Night With These Tips
+Sleep Hygiene Tips To Stop Tossing And Turning All Night

 Waking up in the middle of the night or struggling to fall asleep can affect your physical and mental wellness.
 In addition, insomnia may wreak havoc on your mood, energy, and ability to focus.
 You might find you're short-tempered or struggle to finish your daily tasks.
 Chronic sleep deprivation can also be catastrophic to your health.
-If you struggle to fall asleep, this article will explore how to reduce the impacts of insomnia through sleep hygiene and lifestyle changes.
+Keep reading to learn how to reduce the impacts of insomnia through sleep hygiene, lifestyle changes, and the help of a licensed therapist.

 Insomnia and sleep deprivation

-Chronic sleep deprivation occurs when persistent restlessness leads to a pattern of poor sleep.
+Chronic sleep deprivation occurs when a person experiences a pattern of poor sleep.
 Chronically sleep-deprived people may be at risk of more accidents at work, auto accidents, and higher rates of illness.

 Causes of poor sleep